Master of Arts in History

 Presidential impeachment, gun control, racial divisions, the role of ethnic minorities in our society - these and all of the critical debates of our time can be understood only in the context of history.

 Knowledge of the past helps us to gain a perspective on the issues of the present and of the future; knowledge of the roots of their culture helps citizens to engage the issues of today so that they may shape tomorrow.

 The study of history promotes continuity with our past; encourages understanding of social, political, and economic institutions; and provides insight into our cultural heritage.

-Millersville is the only institution in southeastern Pennsylvania outside the Philadelphia area to grant advanced degrees in history, Baccalaureates in Liberal Arts and in Education, and a Master of Arts in History.
+Millersville is the only institution in southeastern Pennsylvania outside of the Philadelphia area to grant advanced degrees in history, Baccalaureates in Liberal Arts and in Education, and a Master of Arts in History.

 The department offers a quality program in either Liberal Arts or Education.
 Our faculty, which is recognized as being dedicated to teaching, historical research, and the profession, maintains a strong commitment to scholarship.
 In addition to offering a wide range of courses in the traditional fields of United States history and European history, the department also offers courses dealing with Africa, Latin America, the Atlantic, the Middle East, Violence, Women, and the Holocaust.
 Undergraduate students may also qualify to matriculate in the history department's Master of Arts Degree in History to enhance their undergraduate experiences.

 Extracurricular events are vital for a thorough education.
 The department hosts a variety of conferences and colloquia, and there is a student-run History Club.
 In addition, the department annually presents a variety of academic awards to students majoring in history.